 Visa on arrival is a convenient option for travellers from countries who are not eligible for visa exempt entry.
 Nationals of 19 counties including China, India, Saudi Arabia and Taiwan can apply for visas on arrival at international airports such as Chiang Mai, Chiang Rai and Bangkok Suvarnabhumi and official overland border crossings.
 The standard fee for visas on arrival is THB2,000.

-Visa free entry is available for passport holders from around 60 countries at present.
-A full list of the countries is available from the website of Thailand’s Ministry of Foreign Affairs (MFA), but it includes Australia, Canada, New Zealand, the UK, the US and most EU nations.
+Visa free entry for 30 days is available for passport holders from around 60 countries at present.
+A full list of the countries is available from the website of Thailand’s Ministry of Foreign Affairs, but it includes Australia, Canada, New Zealand, the UK, the US and most EU nations.
+A point to bear in mind when booking onward tickets is that the 30 days includes the date of arrival.

-Opting to enter Thailand in this way does away with the need of pre-applying for a visa.
-Immigration officers just stamp the passport with ‘admitted until’ and the date either 15 or 30 days from the date of entry.
-There is also an option to extend visa exempt entries at in-country immigration offices by 30 days.
+Opting to enter Thailand on a visa waiver does away with the need of pre-applying for a visa and paying for it.
+Immigration officers just stamp the passport with ‘admitted until’ and the date the passport holder has to leave by.
+There is also an option to extend visa exempt entries one time at in-country immigration offices by 30 days.
 The fee for this is THB1,900.

-Citizens using the visa exempt entry method of entering Thailand and arriving by air are given entry permits for 30 days.
-Thai laws stipulate that tourists using this type of entry have onward flight tickets for departure within 30 days of the original arrival date.
+Thai laws stipulate that tourists arriving at Thailand’s international airports have onward flight tickets for departure within 30 days of their arrival dates.
 Immigration officers do not always check for this, but airlines invariably do and may refuse to check passengers in for their flights if they have not booked a return or onward flight.

-The second was introduced in December 2016 and limits the number of visa exempt entries granted at land border checkpoints to two within any 12-month period.
+New rules introduced in December 2016 saw 15-day visa exempt entries at land border crossings with Myanmar, Laos, Cambodia and Malaysia abolished.
+Citizens of nations eligible for visa exemption now get the full 30 days in Thailand.
+The drawback to entering Thailand on a visa waiver by land at border crossings such as Mae Sai or Chiang Khong is that there is a limit of two within any 12-month period.
 Immigration officers have been enforcing these rules and there have been numerous reports on social media websites of so called ‘visa runners’ being refused permission to enter Thailand.

-Tourist visa is available from Thai embassies and consulates worldwide.
+Tourist visas are available from Thai embassies and consulates worldwide.
 There are two choices for this kind of visa below.

 SINGLE-ENTRY TOURIST VISA